LukeWinikates/lmk/README.md

 Don't sit around waiting for rake/make/tests/etc to finish.
 Let the machine tell you when it's done.

-## PREREQUISITES:
-You need a twilio account, including API Key and Account SID for sending [SMSes](http://www.twilio.com/sms).

 ## USAGE:
 `$ lmk exec [command]`